apache/incubator-heron/website/content/docs/getting-started.md

 ## Step 2 --- Launch an example topology

-> #### Note for MacOS users
+> #### Note for macOS users

-> If you want to run topologies locally on MacOS, you may need to add your
+> If you want to run topologies locally on macOS, you may need to add your
 > hostname to your `/etc/hosts` file under `localhost`.
 Here's an example line:
 > `127.0.0.1 localhost My-Mac-Laptop.local`.
 You can fetch your hostname by simply
 > running `hostname` in your shell.